 Applying to the Temporary Class

-- Once the College has received the completed form, fees, and police criminal record check, and it is satisfied you have met all Temporary Class requirements, it will take up to 15 business days for your registration to be processed.
+Once the College has received the completed online application, Offer of Employment form, fees, and police criminal record check, and it is satisfied you have met all Temporary Class requirements, it will take up to 15 business days for your registration to be processed.
 You can confirm your temporary registration by searching for your name on Find a Nurse, the College’s online register.

-- It is your responsibility to apply for and complete the registration exam for your category (RN or RPN) before your six-month Temporary Class membership expires.
+- Your Temporary Class registration is only valid for six months from date of issue.
+It is your responsibility to apply for and complete the registration exam for your category (RN or RPN) before your six-month Temporary Class membership expires.

 - If you apply for the Temporary Class and your registration is not completed by the time the College receives your exam results, then your request for temporary registration will not be processed and you will have to complete the application for General Class membership.

 - If you fail the registration exam while holding a temporary membership, then the College will notify you and your employer that your membership has expired and you are no longer permitted to practise nursing in Ontario.

 - It will take 2 to 3 days to get your criminal record check.
 However to make sure your application isn’t delayed, it is important that you don’t wait until the end of your application to the College to request your criminal record check.